AdityaAppalla/SQL-Analytics-Journey/01-Basic-Ecommerce-Analysis/README.md

 This project served as my introduction to SQL logic.
 I learned how to handle schema changes after a database is already live and how to join multiple datasets to derive business value.

 🚀 Next Steps
 This project focused on **structure**.
-In the next one, I will focus on **performance**, using CTEs and larger datasets to understand how SQL handles scalability and optimization.
+The next project will focus on **performance**, using CTEs and larger datasets to explore scalability and query optimization.